plugin-service/node-gtfs/README.md

 If you would like to use this library as a command-line utility, you can install it globally directly from [npm](https://npmjs.org):

     npm install gtfs mongoose -g

+[New book on GTFS] (https://www.amazon.in/BetterBus-Implementing-Tracking-GTFS-data/dp/1647604494) avialable in kindle and paperback option in most countries

 If you are using this as a node module as part of an application, you can include it in your project's `package.json` file.